Basbousa (Middle Eastern Semolina Cake)

 Instructions

-• Mix flour, semolina, salt, and baking powder.
+• Mix flour, semolina, coconut powder, salt, and baking powder.

 • In another bowl combine eggs, milk, oil, sugar, vanilla, butter, and yogurt.